codemancers/invoker/index.md

 ~> sudo invoker setup # read below if you are migrating from Pow
 {% endhighlight %}

-This feature has been well tested to work on both `OSX` and `Linux` (Mainly Ubuntu its derivatives and Fedora for now).
+This feature has been well tested to work on both `OSX` and `Linux`.

 If you decide to remove Invoker, you can remove things installed by Invoker using command